awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-chef.md

 1. In **Source info**, enter cookbook source information in one of the following formats\.

-   1. If you chose **GitHub** in step 5, enter repository information in the following format:
+   1. If you chose **GitHub** in step 5, enter repository information in the following format\.

       ```
       {